 You can also create blog posts on your own website or write guest posts for other blogs in your niche and link to products that way.

 Influencers are a big deal in modern marketing.
-Studies show that 49% of consumers depend on influencer recommendations and every dollar spent on influencer marketing campaigns earns $6.50.
+Studies show that 80% of consumers purchased something based on an influencer recommendation.

 Find out who the influencers are in your niche.
 Come up with a list of key players with a large social following and reach out to them.
 Offer free products and purchase incentives (discounts or rewards for referrals) in exchange for promotion across their social channels.